population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 # Introduction

-Uganda had some of the strictest Covid-19 lockdowns in Sub-Saharan Africa, one in 2020 and another in 2021 (BBC, 2020; Birner et al., 2021;
+Uganda had some of the strictest Covid-19 lockdowns in Sub-Saharan Africa, one in 2020 and another in 2021 [@BBC2020;@Birner2021;@Mahmud2021].
-Mahmud & Riley, 2021).
 Using longitudinal data and household fixed effects, we examine the impact of the twin lockdowns in Uganda on food insecurity, labor market outcomes, and how households attempted to cope with the lockdowns.